GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 name: en_3.36_pcode_join
 width: 450 px
 ---
-Setting the parameters for the P-code join
+Setting the parameters for the P-code join.
 :::

 6. Open the attribute table for the new layer and scroll to the right.
 Here you will find the joined attributes